 The soil feels dry – time to water

-Most houseplants prefer its soil to dry out somewhat before waterings.
+Most houseplants prefer the top 3-5cm of soil to dry out before watering.
 If it is dry to the touch then it’s in need of a good soak with tepid water.
 Water in the morning if possible, so the moisture has time to evaporate before the temperature cools down at night.
 This helps to avoid fungal infections and attract pesty bugs.

 When you do water your plant, don’t let it sit in a saucer of water as they’re prone to root rot.
 Soak the soil thoroughly and wait for the water to drain through, then empty any excess water sitting in the saucer.